mttcrn/polimi-CSE-notes/Machine Learning.md

 A new input is assigned to a class for which $t_k = \tilde{x}^T\tilde{w}_k$ is the largest.

 However, some problems arises in using least squares:
-- it is highly sensitive to outliers, unlike logistic regression.
+- it is highly **sensitive to outliers**, unlike logistic regression.
-- it does not works well with non-Gaussian distribution since LS is derived as the [[#Maximum Likelihood Estimation (MLE)|MLE]] under the assumption of Gaussian noise.
+- it does not works well with non-Gaussian distribution since LS is derived as the [[#Maximum Likelihood Estimation (MLE)|MLE]] under the **assumption of Gaussian noise**.
 LS regression assumes that the errors are normally (Gaussian) distributed around the predicted values.
-This assumption is valid for continuous targets but not for binary targets.
+This assumption is **valid for continuous targets but not for binary targets**.
 This is the reason why LS fails in classification.

 So far, we have considered classification models that work directly in the input space.
 All considered algorithms are equally applicable if we first make a fixed non-linear transformation of the input space using vector of basis functions $\phi(x)$.